Robo Advisors And The Loss Of Customer Service

-That brings me to a part of the evolution to our industry that is just too much for me.
+That brings me to a part of the evolution of our industry that is just too much for me.

-Legally, the term “advisor” here applies to any entity giving advice about securities.
-But robo-advisors generally limit themselves to providing portfolio management (i.e. allocating investments among asset classes) without addressing larger issues of tax, estate and retirement planning, which are also the domain of financial planning.
+Legally, the term “advisor” here applies to any entity advising on securities.
+But robo-advisors generally limit themselves to providing portfolio management (i.e., allocating investments among asset classes) without addressing larger issues of tax, estate and retirement planning, which are also the domain of financial planning.

 As the financial industry moves to more and more to lower cost options the separation from human interaction.
-With computers there is no pension to fund, no health insurance and no actual cost other than maintenance.
-In other words, robo-advisors mean more profit and more need for humans in the work force.
+With computers, there is no pension to fund, no health insurance and no actual cost other than maintenance.
+In other words, robo-advisors means more profit and more need for humans in the workforce.

 The price is also high as this conversion takes place, high in the sense of our evolving annuity business.
 It will mean that a push will be on to make the larger marketing organizations bigger.
 The strong getting even stronger.
 The move to big operations will be clear and defined, the smaller agent or agency with compacted and forced out.

 How do we as individual agents continue to succeed and flourish?
 My thinking is simple, provide “real” customer service and offer human interaction.
 I assure you that other than an answering service, computers will not interact with my client base.